A - Z Recycling and Waste Guide

 Plastics

 Some local transfer stations and commercial haulers will accept #1-#7 plastics.
 Do not be fooled by #6 polystyrene containers of any kind!
-They are not recyclable in this area of the country.
+They are not recyclable in this area of the country except at special collections organized by volunteers.
 Despite their convenience they never decompose.
 Use alternatives wherever possible.
 See "Styrofoam".

 Printer Cartridges See "Toner Cartridges"